ZeaInc/zea-cloud-hello-world/README.md

 ```bash
 cp .env.example .env
 ```

-5. Edit the newly created `.env` file and paste there your Zea Cloud's client id and secret.
+5. Edit the newly created `.env` file and paste there your Zea Cloud's client id, secret and Organization ID.

-> The .env file should not be comitted to version control.
+> The .env file should not be committed to version control.
 It is your responsibility to ensure that your Client Secret is not divulged to anyone outside of your organization.
 These 'secret' values can be managed using tools such as 'GitHub Secrets'.

 https://docs.github.com/en/actions/reference/encrypted-secrets

 6. invoke the provided scripts in your console using node.

 e.g.

 ```
 node convert-and-display.js
 ```

 The sample script will perform the following steps.

-- Create a new organization called "Some Inc."
+- Using the env vars, connects to a client and accesses the organization.
 - Under that organization, it creates a new project called "Some Project"
 - Upload the .zcadconfig file to configure the project.
 - Upload one of the sample files to the project.
 - The script listens to events from the cloud SDK to determine once the processing is finished.
 - Once the file is processed, the script launches the Zea CAD Viewer providing it with the URL to the resulting zcad file.

 ![image](https://user-images.githubusercontent.com/840121/127028856-79c3adbe-ebb9-4c2c-82ec-8921c27fa7d3.png)